Mathpix/spectra-review-paper-competition/submissions/GANs.md

 ---
 title: Generative Adversarial Networks
-description: Generative Adversarial Networks and their impacts
+description: Generative Adversarial Networks, their variants and their evaluation
 author: Gabriel Bénédict
 breaks: false
 ---

 # Introduction

-Oftentimes, only the most graphical (image / video) Artificial Intelligence advances are filtered out to the mainstream media.
+Oftentimes, only the most graphical Artificial Intelligence advances (image / video) are filtered out to the mainstream media.
 Generative Adverdsarial Networks (GANs) play an important role in that tip-of-the-iceberg phenomenon because they are most of the time related to images but also because they illustrate the potential of AI for creativity (e.g. https://www.thispersondoesnotexist.com/).
 Or at least some impression of creativity that is sufficient to blur the line between human and AI creation.

 GANs have impressed the broader public with some tip-of-the-iceberg tasks such as *next video frame prediction* [26], *image super-resolution* [27], *generative image manipulation* (image editing and creation with minimal brush strokes) [28], *introspective adversarial networks* [29] (photo-editor-like features), *image-to-image translation* [30] (e.g. satellite images to maps, design sketches to clothing, etc.), *photorealistic images from a semantic layout* [31, 41] (e.g. "draw grass on the bottom, mountains in the middle and a tree in the foreground").

 GANs are relatively trivial to comprehend but they are hard to tune.
 In addition to the complexities of GANs hyperparametrization at training time, GANs often have downstream tasks that are related to creativity and are therefore hard to benchmark.
 This is admittedly why several influential GAN papers remain unpublished.
-These elements coupled with a general publication storm around the subject of GANs, make it difficult for the practitioner to choose the right GAN for the right purpose and to tune its hyperparameters.
+These elements coupled with a general authorship storm around the subject of GANs, make it difficult for the practitioner to choose the right GAN for the right purpose and to tune its hyperparameters.

 This motivates the following text: an attempt at a short explanation of GANs and at producing a non-exhaustive account of the way GANs have evolved towards the most recent research iterations.